lloydroc/lloydroc.github.io/content/post/unix/virtual_networking_device_types.md

 In VXLAN instead of having a VLAN ID a VNI is used, which stands for VXLAN Network Identifier.
 In the vxlan device a VNI, physical endpoint for tunnel communication, group for multicast information, remote address for unicast traffic, a local address for the source packet, and a number of other flags are used.

-### <a name="ipip-device">ipip device type</a>
+### ipip device type

 The ipip device type creates a virtual tunnel encapsulating IPv4 over IPv4.
 Effectively, we can put the contents of an IP packet (source, destination, headers, payload) inside the payload of another IPv4 packet.
 Tunnels are commonly used to connect disjoint networks.
 Tunneling is also how IPSec works by encapsulating an encrypted packet inside an IPv4 packet.
 The ipip device type is the simplest form of tunneling.
 It has limitations, such as, mostly being supported by Linux and not other systems, not allowing for multicast and IPv6 traffic.
-See the <a href="#sit-device">sit device type</a> for IPv6.
+See the [sit device type](#sit-device) for IPv6.
 The outer IPv4 packet here has typically 20 bytes without options, requiring the inner encapsulated to only have 1480 bytes left.

 The ipip device type can be further extended to the what it encapsulates as well as the mode in which it should run.
 For a secondary encapsulation UDP-over-IPv4, IPv4-over-IPv4, IPv6-over-IPv4, and MPLS-over-IPv4.
 For the UDP-over-IPv4 we can have Foo-Over-UDP and gue or Generic UDP Encapsulation.
 There are many options for the ipip device type, however, it's usage is to encapsulate a secondary encapsulation over an IP packet.